maxgalli/ShowerShapesNormalizingFlow/README.md

 - 23B: a bit more dropout
 - 23X: same as 23B, but switch data and mc as input to FFFCustom even if it does not make sense
 - 24: retry standard scaler
+- 24B: same as 24 but save every epoch

 Logs from 22 are the ones after changing ParquetDataset to accept functions for scaling and scaling back